thomashoneyman/real-world-pact/README.md

 This repository is broken into several directories.
 You can look at the README.md stored in each directory for more detailed information about each piece.
 Use the list below to help guide yourself:

-- `00-core-concepts`: Contains a short guide covering the core concepts of dapp development with Pact on Chainweb (WIP)
 - `01-faucet-contract`: Contains the implementation for our faucet contract (beginner friendly, Pact code)
 - `02-goliath-wallet`: Contains the implementation for the Goliath wallet (beginner friendly, TypeScript + React code)
 - `03-charkha-lending`: Contains the implementation for the Charkha lending protocol (intermediate, full application)
 - `pact-repl-utils`: Contains Pact utilities for working in the Pact REPL.
 - `pact-api-utils`: Contains TypeScript utilities for working with the Pact API on a Chainweb node.
 - `devnet`: Contains a checkout of Kadena's [devnet](https://github.com/kadena-io/devnet) as a Git submodule.
 This isn't our code!
 You don't really need to look at it.
+- `devnet-backup`: Contains a snapshot of the devnet local database so that we can reset devnet to a clean state (none of our contracts exist), but which still supports recent Pact versions.
 - `theme`: Contains the TypeScript for common UI components used in our application.
 You don't need to look at this, as it's nothing to do with Pact or Chainweb and solely so our apps look good.

 ## Necessary Tools